kuiyomi/pythonProjects/README.md

 # Python Projects

-All the projects that I have done during my study sessions are stored in this directory.
+All the projects that I have done during my study sessions are stored in this repository.